See the latest vacancies and find out about working for MSF UKJobs in the UK

-Behind everything MSF does on the ground is an efficient logistics system.
+Behind everything we do on the frontline is an efficient logistics system.
 It is based on the principle that MSF staff should always have exactly the right materials for the job at hand.

 This is the same in urgent emergencies, when material might need to be on a plane within 24 hours, as for a long-running programme where a steady supply of equipment and drugs is vital.